 In the spirit of reconciliation and respect, SOO - (Community Name) will conduct a land acknowledgement at the beginning of any community sponsored meetings, competitions and events.

 “We acknowledge that we are on the traditional territory of [First Nation name(s)].
 We also acknowledge that [City or Town name of where the competition/event is occurring] is covered by Treaty [insert treaty number] with the [First Nations Group(s) listed above].”

+Visit our Land Acknowledgement resource page for more information: https://www1.specialolympicsontario.com/resources/land-acknowledgements/

 Section 4 – Local Administration/Operation